ernst-schwaiger/MES/Mirai.md

 >What is the most dangerous improvement in your opinion?

-IMHO the most dangerous property of the Hajime and Mozi botnets is that they operate as a peer-to-peer network.
+In our opinion, the most dangerous property of the Hajime and Mozi botnets is that they operate as a peer-to-peer network.
 Thereby it is not possible any more to destroy a botnet by taking out one central server bot.
 In peer-to-peer networks, every bot can take over the role of the command and control server.

 >Is it still active today?